tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ## Test in the wild
-“I believe that a product benefits the most when all team members participate in usability tests and see what works and what doesn't.
-Jared Spool, who has decades of experience in the field, states in the article [Fast Path to a Great UX – Increased Exposure Hours](https://articles.uie.com/user_exposure_hours/){:target="_blank"}
+I believe that a product benefits the most when all team members participate in usability tests and see what works and what doesn't.
+Jared Spool, who has decades of experience in the field, states in his article [Fast Path to a Great UX – Increased Exposure Hours](https://articles.uie.com/user_exposure_hours/){:target="_blank"}

 >"Exposure hours.
 The number of hours each team member is exposed directly to real users interacting with the team’s designs or the team’s competitor’s designs.
 There is a direct correlation between this exposure and the improvements we see in the designs that team produces."

 With a remote team and limited resources, this was hard to implement.
 To give the team at least a bit of usability testing feedback, I tested DIVA in the wild.
-Whenever I went to a conference or Meetup in the Silicon Valley, I demoed DIVA and asked people to try it out in front of me.
+Whenever I went to a conference or meetup in the Silicon Valley, I demoed DIVA and asked people to try it out in front of me.
 Though most team members didn't have any experience with usability testing, I asked them to do the same.
 This was not a structured usability test with researchers, but the feedback was very valuable.
 We learned a lot of things from these small exposure times.

 - People hold the mic button pressed when they speak.
 Siri does support that behavior.
 The Google Assistant doesn't.
-We didn't until we figured out that we should.
+We didn’t realize we should support that behavior also, until we figured out that we should.
 - People didn't always recognize the green dot as a mic button.
 First, we added a little "Tap to Speak" tip that would be shown if no action was taken.
 Later, we added an icon to the button.
 It was especially important when we added image recognition capabilities to DIVA.

 ![Start Tip]({{ site.baseurl }}/img/diva-startscreen-icon-tip.png)